|

 and, if any references are pending (see RS), calls RP.
 It

-in the string Licon, centered at the top.
-The entries
+the string Captc, centered at the top.
+The entries follow

-follow after three vees of space.
-Each entry is a saved
+after three vees of space.
+Each entry is a saved section

-section (number and) heading title (see the Cl register),
+(number and) heading title (see the Cl register), along

-along with its associated page number.
-By default, an
+with its associated page number.
+By default, mm indents an

-entry is indented by an amount corresponding to its
+entry by an amount corresponding to its heading level and

-heading level and the maximum heading length encountered
+the maximum heading length encountered at that heading

-at that heading level; if defined, the string Ci overrides
+level; if defined, the string Ci overrides these

 including slevel are preceded by spacing vees of space.